UMainedynamics/SeidarT-Recipes/src/seidart-recipes/boundary_performance/boundary-performance-readme.rst

 	with open('perf_data_output.pkl', 'wb') as f:
 		pickle.dump(data, f)

 The figure generated can be seen below.
 A high :math:`\kappa_{\text{max}}` along with a high :math:`\rho` would intuitively be less numerically stable than low values for each.
 What we see is that in the high value of each, not much energy is penetrating the boundary and instead being reflected back into the domain.
 However, at the opposite end of the spectrum, we want to make sure that energy isn't passing through the boundary layer.
-We can conclude that`\kappa_{\text{max}}` and :math:`\rho` values around 1.5 and 0.5-1.0, respectively, would be good choices and consistent with the litterature, but inconsistent with the equations above which estimated a `\kappa_{\text{max}}`.
+We can conclude that`\kappa_{\text{max}}` and :math:`\rho` values around 1.0-3.0 and 0.5-1.0, respectively, would be good choices and consistent with the litterature.
+Our estimate for `\kappa_{\text{max}}` was virtually 1.0 which implies that there is no difference between :math:`\kappa` within and outside of the boundary.

 .. image:: figures/kappa_vs_sigma_perf.png